-- ✓ Now covers 0-25 year olds and includes guidance relating to disabled children and young people as well as those with SEND - ✓ Focuses on the participation of parent, children and young people (CYP) in decision making. - $\checkmark$ Focuses on high aspirations and improving outcomes for children - ✓ Gives guidance on joint planning and commissioning to ensure close co-operation between education, health and social care. - ✓ Gives guidance on publishing Local Offer for support - ✓ Gives guidance for education on graduated approach to identifying and supporting the child or young person with single special needs (SEND) support - replacing School Action and School Action plus.
-It follows this format: Initial concern, pupil profile/passport, classroom support plan, COSA referral, EHCP.
-Children's paperwork should be reviewed half-termly.
-STAR funding can be applied for to help support boosting either individual children or small groups. - ✓ For children with more complex needs a co-ordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) replace statements and Learning Difficulty Assessments (LDA's)

-✓ There is a greater focus on support that enables those with SEN to succeed in their education and make a successful transition to adulthood.
+- ✓ Now covers 0-25 year olds and includes guidance relating to disabled children and young people as well as those with SEND - ✓ Focuses on the participation of parent, children and young people (CYP) in decision making. - ✓ Focuses on high aspirations and improving outcomes for children - ✓ Gives guidance on joint planning and commissioning to ensure close co-operation between education, health and social care. - ✓ Gives guidance on publishing Local Offer for support - ✓ Gives guidance for education on graduated approach to identifying and supporting the child or young person with single special needs (SEND) support replacing School Action and School Action plus - ✓ For children with more complex needs a co-ordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) replace statements and Learning Difficulty Assessments (LDA's) - ✓ There is a greater focus on support that enables those with SEN to succeed in their education and make a successful transition to adulthood.